 - We were prepared to sell.
 Before we stepped foot into the show, we had set up back-to-back meetings with buyers, designers, and gallery owners.
 We had listened to their needs beforehand and were sure to bring the works they were looking to buy.

 - We listened to the buyers on the floor.
 We listened to every single one of our buyer’s and visitor’s needs.
 I can personally attest we know exactly where every piece purchased is headed—we can actually visualize the rooms that our buyers described when they were looking for a piece to buy.

 2. Our booth was gorgeous.

 Without a shadow of a doubt, our booth is always a show-stopper.
 My team works for months beforehand, carefully selecting work, artists, and planning the layout of the booth.
 And then they arrive early to set the booth up in record time.
 Every year I arrive and I am just overwhelmed at what my team is able to accomplish in a few hours of set-up.
-Thanks to ADC’s award-winning Gallery Director, Elizabeth Davis, and our Artist Relations Director, Chelsea Tucker, our booth looked beautiful and appealed to everyone who stepped foot in it.
+Thanks to ADC’s award-winning Gallery and Marketing Director, Elizabeth Davis, our booth looked beautiful and appealed to everyone who stepped foot in it.